The origin and domestication of horses

 Changed era, changed the purpose of horses.
 But, like many years ago, a horse for a man is not only a means of transportation or a pulling force, but also a loyal companion.

-Watch the video: Zebra vs Horses: Animal Domestication (May 2024).
+Watch the video: Zebra vs Horses: Animal Domestication (November 2024).